 2. Personal Follow-Up

 Informal methods of follow-up are very effective.
-An assignment you ask about frequently is more important than one you mention once but never monitor.
+An assignment you ask about frequently is more important than the one you mention once but never monitor.
 Your interest must be sincere to be effective.

 3. Sampling Techniques